 If you ask if a day in Milan is enough, the answer would be no. This Italian city has lot to offer and seeing and enjoying everything in a day is not possible.
 There are museums to explore, cathedrals to visit, unique malls to shop at and an array of restaurants to try in this city, which is also known as the fashion capital.
-However, this does not mean that you cannot see anything.
-In fact, if you have a dedicated a day to Milan during your Italian or European tour, here are some of the best things to do in Milan in one day.
+However, this does not mean that you cannot include Milan on your short vacation, if you have a dedicated a day to this gorgeous destination during your Italian or European tour.

 1.Piazza del Duomo